Fascial Expansions: Neck Protocol

 Fascia

-Fascia is often defined as "one interconnected tensional network that adapts its fiber arrangement and density according to local tensional demands."
-When fascial tension is in good balance, fascia acts to distribute force throughout the body and allows us to store and release energy for propulsion.
-When fascial tension is out-of-balance, hypertensive, or restricted, fascia can become the source of various dysfunctions including neck pain.
-(Image from "Functional Atlas of the Human Fascial System", I highly recommend this text by Carla Stecco.
-Click on Image for link)
+Fascia is often defined as "one interconnected tensional network that adapts its fibre arrangement and density according to local tensional demands."
+When fascial tension is in good balance, fascia distributes force throughout the body, allowing us to store and release energy for propulsion.
+When fascial tension is out-of-balance, hypertensive, or restricted, fascia can become the source of various dysfunctions, including neck pain.
+(Image from "Functional Atlas of the Human Fascial System," I highly recommend this text by Carla Stecco.
+Click on the Image for the link)

 Fascia of the Neck - Layer 1